RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: : Architecting Processor Core and Cache Hierarchy Based on Implications of M3D Integration

-Since register files have limited sizes, we use them for inter-thread communications that involve small data sizes, such as synchronization primitives.
-While register file-level communication has been proposed in prior work~\cite{keckler1998exploiting}, the adoption of such proposals are challenging in 2D or 3D systems \nmg{due to the limitations of adding extra ports to the register files.
-In 2D, this requires connecting the additional ports using long wires that lead to increasing the latency of the register file.
-In 3D, it is not possible to place the TSVs (which have significantly larger diameter than ILVs) closely together to connect additional access transistor to each cell in a given register file entry.
-Without adding extra ports to the register file, } the inter-thread communication operations need to compete with the main pipeline for the limited register file ports \nmg{in 2D and 3D systems}.
+Due to RF's limited size, we only leverage it for communications that involve small data, such as synchronization.
+While RF-level communication has been proposed in prior work~\cite{keckler1998exploiting}, the adoption of such proposals is challenging in 2D or 3D systems due to the limitations of adding extra ports to the RFs.
+Without adding extra ports, the synchronization operations need to compete with the pipeline's \omf{register operand accesses} for the limited RF ports.

-To enable fine-grained locking, where one lock variable is associated with a small amount of application data, each core can write the address of the application data that is being locked by the core to other cores' register files, instead of using lock variables updated through the cache hierarchy and the coherence protocol.
+\Copy{R1/2b}{To enable fine-grained locking, where one lock variable is associated with a small amount of application data, each core writes the address of the data that is being locked by the core to other cores' RF (instead of using lock variables updated through the cache hierarchy and the coherence protocol). \revataco{\fig{\ref{fig:sync-details}} shows an overview of this process.
+When a\revida{\hyperref[q:r1/2b]{R1/2b}} core wants to send a lock variable (\circled{1} in \fig{\ref{fig:sync-details}}), it can use the baseline interconnects (in this case, a meshes-of-trees network, same as the baseline M3D system), but instead of sending data to the memory hierarchy, it sends it to the register file of the other cores (\circled{2}).
+To this end, the router nodes need a simple selection structure (\circled{3}) to determine whether data needs to go through the baseline path to the memory hierarchy or to go through the synchronization path.}}